juszhan/LendingClub-Profitability/README.md

 To maintain this ~3.5:1 loan ratio, **28k** Fully Paid loans and **8k** Default/Charged Off loans were randomly sampled and set aside as the **validation set**.

-**200k** loans were randomly sampled, evenly split between the postive and negative class.
+**200k** loans were randomly sampled, evenly split between the positive and negative class.
 This will be our **training/test set**.

 #### Models

-Four classifers were selected, the latter two being ensemble classifiers:
+Four classifiers were selected, the latter two being ensemble classifiers:
 - SVC / Linear SVM
 - Decision Tree
 - Random Forest